 Diet should contain an increased quantity of fruits, vegetables, whole grains, and healthy fat sources.

-Diet should contain the minimum quantity of high sugar foods and junk food should be avoided completely.
+A diet should contain a minimum quantity of high-sugar foods, and junk food should be avoided completely.

 Diet should contain minimum or no alcohol.